chrismeserole/lark/readme.md

 ### Deploying to S3

-If you've got s3cmd installed, you can deploy using the following:
+If you've got s3cmd installed, you can either deploy using the following:

 	s3cmd sync _site/ s3://[YOUR-BUCKET]/ --delete-removed